mongodb/docs/source/administration/backups.rst

-If your MongoDB instance is not running, you can use the ":option:`mongorestore --dbpath`" option to specify the location to your MongoDB instance's database files. :option:`mongorestore` inserts data into the data files directly with this operation.
+If your MongoDB instance is not running, you can use the ":option:`mongorestore --dbpath`" option to specify the location to your MongoDB instance's database files. :program:`mongorestore` inserts data into the data files directly with this operation.
 While the command locks the data directory while it runs to prevent conflicting writes.
-The :option:`mongod` process must *not* be running or attached to these data files when you run :option:`mongodump` in this configuration.
+The :program:`mongod` process must *not* be running or attached to these data files when you run :program:`mongodump` in this configuration.
 Consider the following example: ::

      mognorestore --dbpath /srv/mongodb